Important facts and information to know when visiting Egypt as family

 Most popular attractions in Egypt

-- Pyramids of Giza – Built as tombs for the mighty Pharaohs and guarded by the Sphinx. the only remaining ancient Wonder of the World and one of the world’s most recognisable sites.
+- Giza Pyramids Complex- Built as tombs for the mighty Pharaohs and guarded by the Sphinx.
+The only remaining ancient Wonder of the World and one of the world’s most recognisable sites.

-- Karnak Temple and Valley of the Kings – also known as the largest open-air museum in the world, set aside several days to explore the town of Luxor
+- Karnak Temple, Luxor Temple and Valley of the Kings – also known as the largest open-air museum in the world, set aside several days to explore the town of Luxor.

-- Abu Simbel – famous for Ramses II’s great temple
+- Abu Simbel – Ramses II’s great temple in Upper Egypt

-- Siwa Oasis – in the western desert of Egypt, this oasis town is one of the countries most picturesque
+- Siwa Oasis – in the western desert of Egypt, this oasis town is one of the country’s most picturesque

 - Alexandria – the historic port town on the Mediterranean